JamesSkemp/words/content/post/installing-apache-224-to-a-windows-based-computer-locally-part-1.md

 +++
-title = "Installing Apache 2.2.4 to a Windows-based computer, locally: Part 1" summary = "In this article, we'll be covering how to install Apache 2.2.4 to a local, Windows XP Home Edition, computer." draft = false comments = true date = "2007-03-17T10:00:00-05:00"
+title = "Installing Apache 2.2.4 to a Windows-based computer, locally: Part 1" description = "In this article, we'll be covering how to install Apache 2.2.4 to a local, Windows XP Home Edition, computer." draft = false comments = true date = "2007-03-17T10:00:00-05:00"